Stochastic Generalized Dynamic Games with Coupled Chance Constraints: Convex Under-Approximation of the SGDG

-In Assumption~\ref{ass: concentration of measure}, the random variable \( w \) is assumed to have the concentration of measure (CoM) property.
-The class of functions $\mathcal C$ is usually considered to be the set of Lipschitz continuous functions.
-The CoM phenomenon states that in a probability space, if a set has a measure of at least one-half, most points are close to that set.
-Additionally, if a function on this space is sufficiently regular, the probability of it deviating significantly from its expectation or median is low \cite{soudjani2018concentration}.
+Solving the original stochastic game $\mathcal{G}_{1}$ with non-convex chance constraints is NP-hard and generally intractable \cite{conitzer2008new}.
+We therefore propose a convex under-approximation based on a key assumption about the uncertainty's distribution. \begin{assumption}[Concentration of Measure (CoM)] The random variable \( w \) in \eqref{eq: each optimization of the reformulated game} is defined on the probability space \( \left( \Xi_{w}, \mathcal{F}_{w}, \mathbb{P}_{w} \right) \) satisfying the inequality $\mathbb{P}_{w}\left\{|\phi( w)-\mathbb{E}_{w}[\phi(w)]|\leq \theta \right\} \geq 1- h(\theta),\forall \theta\geq 0$, for any Lipschitz continuous function \( \phi : \Xi_{w} \to \mathbb{R} \).
+Here, \( h : \mathbb{R}_{\geq 0} \to [0, 1] \) is a monotonically decreasing function, and for each \( j \in \SYG{\mathcal{S}} \), \( \bar{\xi}^{j}(s_0, u, \cdot) \) is Lipschitz continuous. \end{assumption} The CoM phenomenon states that in a probability space, if a set has a measure of at least one-half, most points are close to it.
+Additionally, if a function on this space is sufficiently regular, the probability of it deviating significantly from its expectation (median) is low \cite{soudjani2018concentration}.
+Assumption~\ref{ass: concentration of measure} is especially relevant in high-dimensional spaces, where probability tends to concentrate in small regions.
+Many distributions, including Gaussian and log-concave, have this property \cite{soudjani2018concentration}.
+For more details about the CoM (such as the form of $h(\cdot)$ for different distributions), we refer readers to \cite{soudjani2018concentration} and its references.

-\begin{remark} Assumption~\ref{ass: concentration of measure} is especially relevant in high-dimensional spaces, where probability tends to concentrate in small regions.
-Many distributions, such as Gaussian, sub-Gaussian, exponential, and log-concave, are known to exhibit CoM properties.
-Examples of different distributions with the CoM property and corresponding $h$ functions can be found e.g., in~\cite{soudjani2018concentration}.
-For instance, the standard multi-variate Gaussian distribution satisfies \eqref{eq:concentration} with $h(t) = \min\{2e^{-2t^2/\pi^2},1\}$~\cite{barvinok1997measure,pisier1999volume}.
-Observe that if we substitute $h(\cdot)$ with another monotonically decreasing function $\bar h(\cdot)$ such that $\bar h(\cdot)\geq h(\cdot)$, the inequality \eqref{eq:concentration} remains valid when using $\bar h(\cdot)$. \end{remark}